CPSC-1517/CPSC-1517.github.io/manuscript/webforms/tutorial-2-maptodb.md

 }
 ```

 4. Add two constructors for this class.
-The first one will be a “greedy” constructor, and will have one parameter for each property of the class.
+The first one will be a "greedy" constructor, and will have one parameter for each property of the class.
 The second will be a parameter-less constructor which will leave the properties un-initialized.
 The parameter-less constructor will offer flexibility when instantiating while the greedy constructor will be helpful for developers who want to set initial property values when they create their CBO.

 ```csharp
 #region Constructors